Together our Board, staff and volunteers make a team of people who work to achieve our mission and give visitors the best experience possible.

 I speak: English, a bit of Spanish, Pig Latin and Foo.

-When I was little I wanted to be: a “comics creator,” a singer, and an actor.
+When I was little, I wanted to be: A teacher

 Elizabeth, Cannery Store sales associate